 Smoking your favorite food is something everyone would like to be able to do.
-The truth is, great smoked food can take years of practice.
-If you start your journey learning how to smoke good food with a beginner-friendly smoker you can decrease that learning curve and make great food while you take your skills to the next level.
+But, the truth is, great smoked food can take years of practice.
+If you start your journey learning how to smoke good food with a beginner-friendly smoker, you can decrease that learning curve and make great food while taking your skills to the next level.

 What is a good smoker for beginners?

 I have a shortlist of important things to consider when selecting a beginning smoker.
 When you purchase your second smoker, you will have the experience to decide what factor is more important to you.
 When selecting your first smoker should take all of the following factors into account.

 Easy to use smokers are key for the beginner.
 If you choose a smoker that is difficult to set up and tough to clean, it may lower your confidence.
 On the other hand, a smoker that is easy to load and operate will make your cook an easy and enjoyable experience.